-Tomaso’s Apiaries are located in Bay Shore, Central Islip on the south shore of Long Island and on farms on the North Fork in Suffolk County, New York.
+Tomaso’s Apiaries are located in Central Islip on the south shore of Long Island and on a 200 acre farm in Jamesport on the North Fork in Suffolk County, New York.

-The honey from Tomaso’s Apiary is made by Italian bees and produce wildflower honey from the natural nectar sources on the farm and surrounding areas and forage, among other sources on Clover, Catalpa Trees, Japanese Knot Weed, Orange Trumpets, Marigolds, Montauk Daisy, Red Maple, Pussy Willow, Black Berries, Blue Berries, Strawberries, Witch Hazel, Milkweed, Goldenrod, Flowering Holly Trees, Dandelions, Aster, Azaleas, Lavender, Mint, Rhododendrons, Sage and Sunflowers.
+The honey from Tomaso’s Apiary is made by Italian bees and produce wildflower honey from the natural nectar sources on the farm and surrounding areas and forage, among other sources on Clover, Catalpa Trees, Orange Trumpets, Marigolds, Montauk Daisy, Red Maple, Pussy Willow, Blackberries, Blueberries, Strawberries, Witch Hazel, Milkweed, Goldenrod, Flowering Holly Trees, Dandelions, Aster, Azaleas, Lavender, Mint, Rhododendrons, Peach Trees, Apple Trees, Wine grapes, Lyndon Trees, Potatoes, Tomatoes, Melons, Squash, Sage and Sunflowers.

 Tomaso’s honey is raw and not pasteurized or processed in any way.

 Eating raw honey is of great nutritional and health importance.
 Some of the vitamins found in honey include ascorbic acid, pantothenic acid, niacin and riboflavin; along with minerals such as calcium, copper, iron, magnesium, manganese, phosphorus, potassium and zinc.